UFC 281: Aftermath

-With eleven finishes, this event ties UFC Fight Night: Rockhold vs. Bisping and UFC 224 for most finishes in a single UFC event.
+With eleven finishes, this event ties UFC Fight Night: Rockhold vs. Bisping, UFC 224 and UFC Fight Night: Imavov vs. Borralho for most finishes in a single UFC event.
 It also ties the record for most first-round finishes in a single UFC event with seven.
+This event was also given the 2022 UFC Honors Event of the Year award as voted by the fans.